jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2017/08/2017-08-05-finished-mit-ocw-6.0001.md

 My answers to the assignments of 6.0001 is in this GitHub repository: [github.com/jeremiahflaga/mit-ocw-6.0001](https://github.com/jeremiahflaga/mit-ocw-6.0001).

 (I was actually introduced to an older version of this course last 2010 --- MIT OCW 6.00 2008 version --- but my mistake was that I did not do the asignments...
 I only watched the lectures...
-I wanted to finish things as fast as I could during those days! :grin:)
+I wanted to finish things as fast as I could during those days, which is very bad! :grin:)

 ## Dynamically Typed Languages and TDD